 Here are a few other highly-rated tours you can take in Seville:

 Honestly, I’m so happy I haven’t missed Cadiz.
-It is the oldest city in Europe and one of the most charming and full-of-life places I’ve ever visited.
+It is one of the oldest cities in Europe and one of the most charming and full-of-life places I’ve ever visited.

 To wander around Cadiz with a guide, take this free walking tour.